ProkopRandacek/r8/docs.md

 ### Wrapper
 Wrapper wraps around a shape, group or another wrapper.
 It contains a custom GLSL code that modifies the SDF in the wrapper.

-### Model
-Model is supposed to be a complicated group that is expensive to calculate.
-Models have a 2 SDFs.
-First SDF is the real SDF that describes the model.
-The second one is just a simple SDF that is very fast to evaluate and is used if the ray is far enough to approximate the complicated SDF.

 ### Group
 Group is a group of 2 things.
 Those can be shapes, other groups or wrappers.
 Groups can these two things:
 - Connect (Union)